mvysny/mvysny.github.io/_posts/2023-10-31-using-gson-with-http4k.md

 fun <T> Body.json(gson: Gson, clazz: Class<T>): T = gson.fromJson(stream.buffered().reader(), clazz)

 /**
- * Parses the response as a JSON array and converts it into a list of Java object with given [clazz] using [HttpClientVokPlugin.gson].
+ * Parses the response as a JSON array and converts it into a list of Java object with given [clazz].
  */
 fun <T> Body.jsonArray(gson: Gson, clazz: Class<T>): List<T> = gson.fromJsonArray(stream.buffered().reader(), clazz)

 /**
- * Parses the response as a JSON array and converts it into a list of Java object with given [clazz] using [HttpClientVokPlugin.gson].
+ * Parses the response as a JSON array and converts it into a list of Java object with given [clazz].
  */
 inline fun <reified T> Body.jsonArray(gson: Gson): List<T> = jsonArray(gson, T::class.java)
 ```